No Off-Season: Managing Allergies Year-Round in Florida

 The Mold Factor

 Mold deserves special attention in Florida.
-Our humidity levels—often above 60%—create ideal conditions for mold growth both indoors and outdoors.
+Our humidity—often well above 60%—creates ideal conditions for mold growth both indoors and out, which is why mold-driven symptoms can linger long after pollen season would have ended up north.

 Outdoor mold spores are highest: